BrowserStackCE/browserstack-examples-cucumber-testng/README.md

   where,  the argument 'test-name' can be any Cucumber scenario name configured in this repository.

-  E.g. "Login as username", "Login as Locked User", "Offers for mumbai geo-location" or any of the other test scenario names, as outlined in [About the tests in this repository](#About-the-tests-in-this-repository) section.
+  E.g. "Login with given 'fav_user' user", "Login as Locked User", "Offers for Mumbai location" or any of the other test scenario names, as outlined in [About the tests in this repository](#About-the-tests-in-this-repository) section.

 - Output